 Long before the first time I walked into an A.A. meeting I was well aware I had a problem.
 Embracing the idea I was a drunk and letting others know gave me wonderful excuses to avoid anything approaching a life of responsibility.
 Often I would be called to do something on a whim or at odd hours only to be more than ready to tell my supervisor I was too hammered to drive.
 So be it.
 They knew, and as a result I could keep pounding away at my

 lifestyle.
-Around nineteen-eighty nine I maneuvered myself into a way to live on the upper west coast where all my bills were paid including everything but food.
+In the early nineties I maneuvered myself into a way to live on the upper west coast where all my bills were paid including everything but food.
 Rent, gas, electricity, phone, and even vehicle maintenance were covered by my supervisor.
 I thought I was being crafty and clever, but in reality I was putting a noose around my neck.
 Those gentle winds of change marked a coming hurricane of chaos I never saw coming.

 I began to spend more and more time on the road.
 Half-star motels fueled a made-up need to drink more away from my lovely piece of crap apartment.
 The one I had in Seattle was actually somewhat nice compared to where I ended up.
 It was wasn’t modern or fancy, but at least it wasn’t built around the turn of the century.
 The building I was living in at this time was so old the storage bins underneath used to be horse stalls.
 Wooden floors, metal cabinets, radiators, and a refrigerator that only came up to the middle of my chest had replaced what I taken for granted in my previous residence.
 I used to describe it as living in Sam Spade’s apartment.